”Why did you leave your previous job?”

 Some candidates get this answer halfway right — they say that they are looking for new challenges and leave it at that.
 Without some detail around how you have conquered past challenges and why the new job would present exciting new ones, you can come across as too general and unconvincing.

 I have loved my time at Acme Financial and am really proud of the successful marketing campaigns that I have conceived and managed.
 However, I think the time has come for a change.
 We are going through some management changes right now and a lot of projects are on hold.

 I have been thinking for a while that I’d like to work for a bigger company with more opportunities for growth.
 This position seems like a great fit because of my successful background in online marketing and my experience running a team.

 Again, the candidate starts by acknowledging positive aspects about her current position and organization.
 She briefly addresses her company’s internal turmoil in very diplomatic terms but puts the emphasis on her interest in the open position and her qualifications.

-2) Why did you leave your most recent position?
+2) Why did you leave your last job?

 If you are not currently employed, your answer to this question is even more important.
-It’s unfair, but many employers make assumptions about unemployed candidates.
-If you’re so great, why hasn’t somebody else snapped you up yet?
+It is unfair, but many employers make assumptions about unemployed candidates.
+If you are so great, why hasn’t somebody else snapped you up yet?

 This is, of course, an unfair bias.
 In the current economic environment, fantastic employees lose their jobs and it can take time to line up a new one.
 There is more competition for every opportunity.

-The subject of why you’re leaving is a bit trickier in this case because you probably don’t have the luxury of keeping your answer 100% positive.
+The subject of why you are leaving your job is a bit trickier in this case because you probably don’t have the luxury of keeping your answer 100% positive.
 If you left and didn’t leave for another opportunity, there was obviously an issue of some kind.

 Maybe it was your issue or maybe it was the company’s issue.
 Either way, you have to be able to explain why it was a reasonable separation and why you are a fantastic and very attractive candidate.